Whistleblowers perform a vital public service by having the courage to report fraud and misconduct.

 KKC has advocated changes to the Internal Revenue Service whistleblower award program to oppose proposed rules that would restrict the ability of whistleblowers to obtain awards from the IRS Whistleblower Office.
 KKC’s comments and advocacy to improve the IRS Whistleblower program seek to restore the IRS whistleblower award law as Congress intended it so that whistleblowers are encouraged to report major tax frauds and illegal offshore tax shelters exceeding $2 million.

-In addition, the partners at Kohn, Kohn & Colapinto, LLP have written the leading books on whistleblower law, and have led the development of the practice area of whistleblower law.
-Beginning in 1985 with the first legal treatise on whistleblowing, and continuing through 2013, we have published eight groundbreaking books covering the full range of whistleblower law.
+In addition, the partners at Kohn, Kohn & Colapinto, LLP have written the leading books on whistleblower law, and pioneered the development of the practice area of whistleblower law.
+Beginning in 1985 with the first legal treatise on whistleblower law, and continuing through 2017, we have published eight groundbreaking books covering the full range of whistleblower law.

-The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself is the first consumer guide to whistleblowing.
-It covers nearly all federal and state laws, and contains the twenty one rules for whistleblowers.
+The New Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself is the first consumer guide to whistleblowing.
+It covers nearly all federal and state laws, and contains the thirty rules for whistleblowers.
 It is the most comprehensive and widely-read guidebook for whistleblowers as well as other attorneys.
-The third and most recent edition will be released in early 2017.
+The third and most recent edition was release in July 2017.

 Kohn, Kohn & Colapinto, LLP is the leading whistleblower law firm.
 Contact us to have one of our whistleblower attorneys review your case.